calroc/Thun/docs/source/Thun.md

 derivation seems to lead to bug-free code, which is the kinda the point.)

+### Variations between Interpreters

+There are several small choices to be made when implementing a Thun interpreter (TODO: make a comprehensive list), for example, the Python interpreter keeps all of its functions in one dictionary but most of the other interpreters have a `case` or `switch` statement for the built-in functions and a separate hash table for definitions.
+Additionally, of the interpreters that have hash tables most of them check the hash table after the `case` statement.
+This means that one cannot "shadow" built-in functions is some interpreters.
+You can `inscribe` them, but the interpreter will not look for them.

+I haven't yet formally made a decision for how Thun *shall* work.
+Letting built-ins be shadowed is fun and useful for exploration, and letting them be inviolate is useful for unsurprising behaviour.

+Another choice is how to handle duplicate definitions in general.
+Should you be able to reuse a name?
+Or should `inscribe` throw some sort of error if you try?

 --------------------------------------------------

 Copyright © 2014 - 2023 Simon Forman